wbing520/ai-performance-engineering/CONTRIBUTING.md

 ---

-Thank you for contributing to the AI Performance Engineering community! 🚀
+Thank you for contributing to the AI Performance Engineering community.